 Students register for two credits per semester for one 50-minute private lesson per week.
-Requirements include attendance at master classes arranged by the instructor, a student recital performance each semester, a final examination performance for a faculty jury at the end of each semester, and attendance at student recitals and other designated events.
+Requirements include attendance at master classes arranged by the instructor, a student recital performance each semester, a final examination performance for a faculty jury at the end of each semester, and attendance at student recitals and other events.
 During the senior year of study, the student presents a Senior Recital consisting of a 20-minute to 30-minute performance.
-The Senior Recital must be approved by a faculty committee appointed by the Head of the Department.
-This faculty committee will hear the entire proposed recital no more than 3 weeks before performance date in a formal recital hearing and will approve or disapprove the public performance.
+The Senior Recital must be approved by a faculty committee formed by the applied instructor.
+This faculty committee will hear the entire proposed recital no more than 7 to 14 days before the performance.
 If memorization is required for the recital, the hearing performance must also be memorized.
 Normally, only students pursuing the Bachelor of Music with a major in music education or the Bachelor of Arts with a major in music degrees may enroll in Principal Applied level courses.
 Exceptions must be approved by the Head of the Department.